 - Give warm clear fluids to drink.
 Examples are apple juice and lemonade.

-- Age over 1 year of age.
+- Age over 1 year.
 Give as much warm fluids as needed.

 - Reason: both relax the airway and loosen up any phlegm.